Flood debris maintenance program

 What has been achieved so far?

-As of July 2023, the EPA contractors have targeted the Central West region after the devastating floods in November 2022.
-Contractors have removed:
+As of December 2023, the EPA contractors targeted the Central West region after the devastating floods in November 2022 as well as cane farms in northern NSW:

-To put that in perspective, that is enough waste to fill 29 40-foot shipping containers!
+To put that in perspective, that is enough waste to fill nearly 58 large shipping containers.

 Our contractors have dealt with all kinds of waste, including boats, caravans, water tanks, chemical drums, gas bottles, tyres, hay bales, and even huge shipping containers.